Emotion-Focused Family Therapy Conference - Sept. 23-24, 2021

 EFFT is a lifespan approach that can be delivered with entire families, parent-child dyads, and with parents only.
 In fact, one of the key strengths of the EFFT approach lies in the fact that clinicians can support caregivers to take on these roles regardless of their loved one’s age or involvement in formal treatment themselves, creating hope for those families whose child refuses service.
 EFFT can be integrated into existing treatment models and at various levels of care to empower both families and clinician teams.

 EFFT was initially developed for caregivers of loved ones with eating disorders.
 Its application has since been extended for those struggling to support a loved one with a wide range of behavioral and emotional issues.
-This conference will focus on eating disorders and other mental health challenges.
+This conference will focus on eating disorders and be applicable to other mental health challenges.

 Presenter: Elizabeth Easton, Psy.D., CEDS